 How does it work?

-Headband consists of Arduino Nano board, GY-271 compass module, HC-06 Bluetooth module (we selected this module only for local availability and will switch to BLE soon) and 4 vibration motors.
+Headband consists of Arduino Nano board, MPU-9250 "compass" module, HM-10 Bluetooth Low Energy module and 4 vibration motors.
 Compass module allows us to know current azimuth, that is where is the user looking.
-All components are placed into a small box on back of your head.
+All components are placed into a box on back of your head.
 Our aim in the future will be to make this as small as possible so you will not even feel it.
 It is also possible to place everything into a hat or helmet for example instead of rubber headband.
 We are using rubber headband because it is very easy to manipulate.

 Vibration motors around your head are placed in set directions so they can signalize where you should head.
 Your heading is computed by taking your current azimuth and the azimuth sent from android app (that is where you are currently going and where you should go, respectively).
 See illustration below for Headband overview.